 Conclusion

-The restriction of nickel content to a maximum of 1% for sour service applications is driven by a combination of factors, including the susceptibility of nickel to hydrogen embrittlement, stress corrosion cracking, sulfide stress cracking, and the need to control costs.
-Additionally, adherence to industry standards and regulations is crucial to maintaining the safety and reliability of equipment and pipelines in sour service environments.
+The nickel content will be restricted to a maximum of 1% for sour service applications due to factors such as nickel’s susceptibility to hydrogen embrittlement, stress corrosion cracking, and sulfide stress cracking and the need for cost control.
+In addition, adherence to standards and regulations set by the industry is important to ensure safety and reliability of equipment and pipelines in sour service environments.
 By limiting nickel content, industries can ensure the long-term integrity of their infrastructure and protect against potentially catastrophic failures.